ZelCore-io/Zelcore/ZelProtocolSpecifications.md

 ```

 ### Sign action
 Sign action is designed as an authentication system for websites and is based on authparty http://authparty.io/ .
 Websites and other application can use zelcore users identity being zelid as the users identity on their website.
 Users thus does not have to register on their website, website does not have to store users credntials such as password and can only have a database tied to users zelid.
 ZelID is users unique bitcoin address he owns the private key to.
-It is a website role to ask ZelCore and thus users zelid to sign a specific message.
-ZelCore than signs this message with users zelid and supplies the signature and user zelid address back to the server (website) in a callback action
+It is a website role to ask Zelcore and thus users zelid to sign a specific message.
+Zelcore than signs this message with users zelid and supplies the signature and user zelid address back to the server (website) in a callback action
 or shows the signature.
 It is website responsibility to verify that obtained signature is valid.
 Meaning signature belongs to the zelid address and message that was asked for to be signed

 **Sign action must have**